Camerata Bern

 Located in Bern, Switzerland, the Camerata Bern was founded in 1963 as a conductorless, flexible chamber orchestra.
 The Camerata Bern performs early Baroque to contemporary classical music.
 The group tours extensively worldwide and is releasing CD recordings regularly.

-The artistic director as of the season 2018–19 is Patricia Kopatchinskaja and the fifteen members are:
+The artistic partners of the Camerata Bern as of the season 2023-24 are Patricia Kopatchinskaja, Steven Isserlis and Sergio Azzolini and the fifteen members are: